manolisliolios/kiosk-demo/dapp/README.md

 An interactive demo for Kiosk, giving the following flows for a kiosk owner.

 1. Create a kiosk if the account doesn't have one.
-2. View the kiosk details (profits, items in it, address), the items that are included, the listings and the locked status.
+2. View the kiosk details (profits, items count, address), the items that are included, the listings and the locked status.
 3. (Place / list for sale) of owned objects from the connected wallet's address to the kiosk.
 4. (Delist / list for sale / take from kiosk) For items in the kiosk.
 5. Withdraw Kiosk profits.